Resizing with Paintshop Pro

 Resize by Percentage

-If you have only one image to resize, you can easily choose the resize By Pixels, but if you have several elements to resize for a project, using a pixel value would make it quite inefficient since each element might be of different size or proportion to start with.
-As an example, if I have a bow that I want to place on a layout and I want the matching straight ribbon to be on the same page, I might know I want to resize the bow to 500 pixels, but I cannot use the same pixel values for the ribbon.
+If you have only one image to resize, you can choose the resize By Pixels.
+If you have several elements to resize for a project, using a pixel value would make it quite inefficient since each element might be of different size or proportion.
+Imagine that I have a bow that I want to place on a layout and I want the matching straight ribbon to be on the same page.
+I might know I want to resize the bow to 500 pixels, but I cannot use the same pixel values for the ribbon.
 That is when using Percentage makes just more sense.

 When you choose the size in Pixels value, the result might look like this: